JuanEliasJabib02/react-book/src/reactivity/reactivity.md

 # Rendering

-Rendering, on the other hand, refers to the process of generating the UI based on the current state of the application.
+Rendering,on the other hand, refers to the process of generating the UI based on the current state of the application.
 There are different types of rendering:

 - Client-Side Rendering (CSR): The UI is generated in the user's browser using JavaScript.
 React, for example, performs client-side rendering by default.